 Description

-In OOP you will often encounter the abundance of using IF/Else which on the negative side may provide a deep layer of nesting which is increasing the complexity of your solution.
-Imagine having more then 2 variables that must be tested simultaneously.
+In OOP you will often encounter the abundance of using IF/Else which on the negative side may provide a deep layer of nesting, increasing the complexity of your solution.
+Imagine having more than 2 variables that must be tested simultaneously.

 public enum EmployeeType